nerdgrass/dpss-site/README.md

 dpss-site
 =========

-Landing page for the Dead Pop Stars Society
+Landing page for the Dead Pop Stars Society's new eponymous album!